-The USA Basketball Sioux Falls Coach Academy - Presented by Nike, will take place on June 24-25 at Sanford Pentagon in Sioux Falls, South Dakota.
+The next USA Basketball Cleveland Coach Academy - Presented by Nike, will take place Aug.
+4-6 in Lakewood, Ohio.

 The growth of 3x3 basketball globally now offers the opportunity for players to not only organize pick-up games in the park, but to play in officially sanctioned 3x3 tournaments across the country.